COVID-19 update: All of New Zealand is now at Red. More information.

 In addition to regular coursework (face to face and/or distance) you will spend 16 weeks in endorsement relevant education settings.
 This is where you’ll develop and refine your professional skills alongside our supportive associate teachers and mentors.
 You’ll have an opportunity to engage with tamariki, educators and whānau in a professional setting where you’ll be able take on increasing elements of the teaching role in preparation for your entry to the profession.

-On completion of the Graduate Diploma of Teaching (Secondary), you will be eligible to apply for certification with the Teaching Council of Aotearoa New Zealand as a provisionally certificated teacher.
+On completion of the Graduate Diploma of Learning and Teaching (Secondary), you will be eligible to apply for certification with the Teaching Council of Aotearoa New Zealand as a provisionally certificated teacher.

 As a provisionally certificated teacher, you’ll be qualified to teach in secondary schools throughout New Zealand.